nassersaazi/devops/monitor_multiple_servers.md

         - targets: ['ip.of.server.3:9100']
     ```

-## Setting up node exporter instances on other servers to be scraped by prometheus
+## Setting up mysql exporter on database server to be scraped by prometheus

 1. Become root
    * `sudo su -`